Posted by Gary on February 29, 2012

 This post is for people who have realized that they have made a mess of their lives and perhaps the lives of others.
 The Bible tells us that “man is born for trouble as sparks fly upward” (Job 5:7) and so it is, we move from trouble to trouble to trouble.
 Because of the fall, we are prone to sin, prone to do the wrong thing, prone to do the foolish thing, prone to do the very things we know will make us unhappy and miserable.

 By God’s grace, a person finally comes to the place where they begin to see the damage they have done through their actions (or lack thereof).
-Sometimes the realization of the mess we have made can be overwhelming. it is not uncommon for people to lose hope, to become convinced that nothing can be done to repair what they have broken.
+Sometimes the realization of the mess can be overwhelming.
+At such times it is not uncommon for people to lose hope, to become convinced that nothing can be done to repair what they have broken.
 Some sadly choose to end their lives only to find that they have not escaped despair but in most cases, have entered a far more terrible, eternal, despair.

 WAIT!
 There is more to read… read on »